kbelkna/Project3/README.md

 ## List of Packages

-The packages listed in this section are used throughout the analysis. `Tidyverse` is used for data management and plotting through `dplyr` and `ggplot` packages. `Caret` package is used for data splitting and modeling. `Knitr` package is used for nice printing of tables. `GGally` is used for nice correlation and exploratory plots assisting in the visualization.
+The packages listed in this section are used throughout the analysis. `tidyverse` is used for data management and plotting through `dplyr` and `ggplot` packages. `caret` package is used for data splitting and modeling. `knitr` package is used for nice printing of tables. `GGally` is used for nice correlation and exploratory plots assisting in the visualization.

 ```{r}
 library(tidyverse)